homezhan/artoolkit-docs/Advanced_Topics/windows_building_libarvideo.md

 ARToolKit uses video libraries as a standardized way of accessing video capture hardware (like webcams) on your computer.
 On Windows, you have the option of using QuickTime or DirectShow.
 On OS X, we use QuickTime.

 ###What is DirectShow
 DirectShow is Microsoft's media-handling library on the Windows Platform.
 While the DirectShow libraries are in every release of Windows, and can be used right away, compiling applications that use the DirectShow [SDK][1a] is difficult.
-This is mostly due to Microsoft's determination to force all users of video into using its [digital rights management][2a] model (as found in Windows Vista's MediaFoundation library) and the consequent withdrawl of the DirectShow SDK from the larger DirectX SDK and Visual Studio SDKs.
+This is mostly due to Microsoft's determination to force all users of video into using its [digital rights management][2a] model (as found in Windows Vista's MediaFoundation library) and the consequent withdrawal of the DirectShow SDK from the larger DirectX SDK and Visual Studio SDKs.

-Because the process of installing the DirectShow SDK is tiresome, we supply compiled binaries of ARToolKit Professional to customers - unless customers want to recompile libARvideo on Windows, installing the DirectShow SDK is unnecessary.
-For customers who do wish to recompiled libARvideo for their own purposes, the following guide should be of help.
+Because the process of installing the DirectShow SDK is tiresome, we supply compiled binaries of ARToolKit to customers - unless customers want to recompile libARvideo on Windows, installing the DirectShow SDK is unnecessary.
+For customers who do wish to recompile libARvideo for their own purposes, the following guide should be of help.

 ###What is QuickTime?
 QuickTime is Apple's media-handling library, available on both Mac OS X and the Windows platforms.
-One benefit QuickTime has over DirectShow is the ability read pre-recorded video from files on disk or via network streaming (for uses such as calibrating a camera on a device which the tools do not run).
+One benefit QuickTime has over DirectShow is the ability to read pre-recorded video from files on disk or via network streaming (for uses such as calibrating a camera on a device which the tools do not run).

 While the QuickTime libraries and SDK are in every release of Mac OS X, and can be used right away, they are not installed by default on Windows.
 Every user who wants to run an ARToolKit application that uses QuickTime for video capture on Windows will need to install QuickTime.
 This is not onerous - any user who already has iTunes for Windows installed will have QuickTime installed already.
 Other users should visit the [QuickTime for Windows download page][1].